mythril-forge/homebrew-classes/docs/homebrew/sorcerer/giant-soul.md

 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.

-In addition, when you cast the *Enlarge* spell and target yourself, the spell does not require concentration.
+In addition, when you cast the *Enlarge* spell and target yourself, the spell no longer requires concentration.

 ### Growth Multipliers
 From this level forward, you are able to increase your size multiple times by using *Soul of Lost Ostoria* in tandem with the *Enlarge* spell.
 When coming under the effects of multiple different sources of enlargement, refer to the exerpts below.